antaldaniel/dataandlyrics/content/post/2021-03-21-hajde/index.md

 authors = ["Daniel Antal"]

-tags = ["Hajde", "France", "Skopje", "North-Macedonia", "festivals"]
+tags = ["Hajde", "France", "Skopje", "North Macedonia", "festivals", "JUMP Europen Music Market Accelerator"]

 summary = "HAJDE is a digital platform specializing in eco-responsible and cultural tourism in Eastern Europe.
 Its founder, Thibaut Boudaud, is developing his project alongside our music observatory in the JUMP European Music Market Accelerator."